 She also travelled to Peru and to Highlands, NC for writing and photo inspirations to share through the blog.
 While in Peru visiting Machu Picchu, Shannon had an incredibly spiritual awakening to the vast depths and heights she experienced.
-She compared the enormous problems facing the world today, and became inspired by the power of unity and the solutions which have yet to be discovered but are available.
-Shannon Johnson believes that Hooked on Everything will bring solutions to people in more ways than even she could ever ask or imagine.
+She compared the enormous problems facing the world today, and became inspired by the power of unity and the solutions which have yet to be discovered but are available, she believes.
+Shannon Johnson believes that Hooked on Everything and more specifically Hooked on Realty will bring solutions to people in more ways than even she could ever ask or imagine.
 (Eph 5:3-5)

 “I’d rather be dancing.”
 (Rachel’s Song) -Jim Page

-On a personal level, Shannon loves spending quality time with her family and friends, and for over 10 years, she has cared for her father, who became debilitated after suffering a heart attack.
-As a lifelong devotee of music, Shannon also enjoys competing in ballroom dance contests, in lead and follow roles of dance; she also is an accomplished pianist.
-As a savvy investor and financial expert, Shannon has acquired a number of real estate properties in the Philadelphia area and is often sought after to advise on real estate investing.
+On a personal level, Shannon loves spending quality time with her family and friends, and for over 10 years, she has cared for her father, who became debilitated after suffering a mild heart attack.
+As a lifelong devotee of music, Shannon also enjoyed competing in ballroom dance contests, in lead and follow roles of dance; she also has been an accomplished pianist.
+As a savvy investor and financial expert, Shannon has acquired a number of real estate properties in the Philadelphia area and is often sought after for advice on real estate investing.
 The video link above is a successful fundraiser that she had in 2012.
 One of her closest friends, Linda Suralie, is a prominent periodontist, and shares Shannon’s passion for dancing and her vision for Sponsor Seniors as well as the Hooked on series.
 They are pictured here at a costume party dance.

 Follow Shannon Johnson on Facebook.

-Like and follow Hooked on Everything, Hooked on Dining, Hooked on Travelling, Hooked on Entertainment, Hooked on Kids and other fan pages on Facebook.
+Like and follow Hooked on Everything, Hooked on Dining, Hooked on Travelling, Hooked on Entertainment, Hooked on Kids, House Beautiful Keepers, LLC and other fan pages on Facebook.